abdullahmansoor727/nextjs-tailwind-boilerplate/README.md

 CSS variables are to be set it `@/src/app/global.css`

-The following variables have been set by default for both `light` and `dark` mode
+The following variables have been set by default for both `light` and `dark` mode.
+The values are set in HSL to allow opacity modifiers support

 1. `foreground`
 2. `background`